jacorea/React-Hooks/README.md

 - React components(stateful, pure, functional, class)
 - The difference between stateless and stateful components
 - React Hooks: useState that takes destructures state, and what would have been this.setState
+- Working with List & Conditionals to make dynamic inputs

 ## Author